TBXark/mail2telegram/README.md

 | MAX_EMAIL_SIZE_POLICY  | The available values are `unhandled`, `truncate` and `continute`. `unhandled` means return the headers without parsing the message body, `truncate` means truncate the message body and only parse the allowed size, `continute` means continue to process the message regardless of the size limit.
 The default is `truncate`.
 This policy only affects Telegram push messages, not email forwarding. |
 | DB                     | Bind the database to the worker at the `KV Namespace Bindings` section.
 The `Variable Name` must be `DB`, and `KV Namespace` select any newly created KV.                                                                                                                                                                                                                                              |

-> `WHITE_LIST` and `BLOCK_LIST` take effect on both recipients and senders at the same time, with `WHITE_LIST` having a higher priority than `BLOCK_LIST`.
-The list in the environment variables is about to be deprecated and will be edited using the built-in app.

-> The email address in `FORWARD_LIST` should be added to `Cloudflare Dashboard - Email Routing - Destination addresses` after authentication in order to receive emails.

 ## Telegram Mini Apps

 The command-based management of black and white lists in the old version has been deprecated.
 Now, the management of black and white lists is done through a mini-program.
+The black and white lists in the environment variables cannot be displayed or modified in the mini program.

 > To use the telegram-mini-program, you need to re-call the `/init` api to bind the commands.